Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 Should You Take Sudafed Before Bed?

-Only use this medication as advised, especially on when to take medicine.
-Unless otherwise announced by your doctor, please do not take more of it at any time you prefer; take it more frequently or as much as you want, or take it for a more extended time than recommended on the label (typically seven days).
-It’s possible that doing so will enhance the risk of adverse effects.
+Only use this medication as advised, especially when taking medicine.
+Unless otherwise announced by your doctor, please do not take more of it at any time you prefer; take it more frequently or as much as you want, or take it for a longer time than recommended on the label (typically seven days).
+Doing so may enhance the risk of adverse effects.

 Will Sudafed Unclog My Ears?

 Pseudoephedrine is an antihistamine used to treat nasal and sinus congestion.
-Such is induced by the common cold, sinusitis, hay fever, and other respiratory allergies.
-It’s also used to treat ear congestion caused by an infection or inflammation in the ear.
+The common cold, sinusitis, hay fever, and other respiratory allergies induce such.
+It’s also used to treat ear congestion caused by an infection or inflammation.

 You can only obtain some of these medications with a doctor’s prescription.
 Sinus congestion can be relieved with over-the-counter medications or nasal sprays, which can also help clogged ears.
 However, don’t take nasal decongestant spray for more than three days because you’ll rebound, meaning you’ll need it more because you’re congested.